Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 13:20 Return to Ueno Station

-Also, stop by to buy Sugar Butter Tree as a souvenir.
+Also, buy Sugar Butter Tree as a souvenir.

-Finally, I returned to the park exit to pick up my luggage, walked around a large loop, and then went back to Keisei Ueno.
+Finally, I returned to the Park Exit to pick up my luggage, took a long walk, and then went back to Keisei Ueno.

 The route is a bit strange; you need to go down to the platform first, then exit from another exit to reach Shinobazu.

-This underground passage has many coin-operated lockers, and they are mostly empty.
+This underground passage has many coin-operated lockers and is quite spacious.

-I couldn’t bring myself to say it, but crossing the street leads directly to the Skyliner Keisei Ueno station.
-(Not sure if there’s a closer exit; I didn’t wander around to avoid getting lost.)
+I reluctantly said crossing the street leads to Skyliner Keisei Ueno.
+(Not sure if there’s a closer exit, didn’t wander around to avoid getting lost)

 14:10 Return to Skyliner Keisei Ueno, prepare to take the train to Narita Airport

-Just stopped by a convenience store on the way to grab some food and drinks to recharge.
+Just stopped by a convenience store on the way to buy some food and drinks to recharge.

 15:03 Arrive at Narita Airport Terminal 2

-I originally planned to eat at the newly opened Shake Shack burger in Terminal 1, but I was too tired and didn’t feel like going.
+I originally planned to eat at the newly opened Shake Shack burger at Terminal 1 新開幕的 Shake Shack 漢堡, but I was too tired to go.

-After checking in my luggage, I went straight to line up for departure (exhausted).
+After checking in my luggage, I went straight to line up for immigration (tired).

 16:00 Complete security check and immigration clearance

-Walk towards the direction of smaller numbers to reach the central connecting hall, where you can find food and shopping.
+Walk towards the smaller numbers to reach the central connecting hall, where you can find food and shopping.

 First, go to JAPAN FOOD HALL B1 to grab something to eat